Khan/live-editor/external/teavm/README.md

 ## Notable files
 - runtime.js: this is used both to compile AND execute.
 It is the TeaVM runtime support for any transpiled code to execute.
 - worker.js: this is a Web Worker process to transpile Java code.
 We host it for our compile step
-- classes.js: Class information which the compiler worker utilizes
+- classes.js: The transpiled compiler
 - classlib.txt: Actually a zip file, I think?
 Includes Java bytecode for all of the classes for the compiler worker to link against.

 ## Compiling these files